Articus/PathHandler/README.md

 For more details check [documentation](http://pathhandler.readthedocs.io/en/latest/).

-# Enjoy!
+## Enjoy!
 I hope this library will be useful for someone except me.
-It is used for production purposes but it lacks lots of refinement, especially in terms of tests and documentation.
+It is used for production purposes, but it lacks lots of refinement, especially in terms of tests and documentation.

 If you have any suggestions, advices, questions or fixes feel free to submit issue or pull request.